nocyphr/disc_app/README.md

 ## Basic Capabilities
 ### 1. Assessment Input:
 - **Questionnaire**: Implement a DISC-based questionnaire for candidates.
-- **Bulk Input**: Allow for the processing of multiple candidates simultaneously.

 ### 2. DISC Scoring System:
 - **Automatic Scoring**: Categorize candidates into D, I, S, or C based on responses.